traveller59/second.pytorch/README.md

 ### pretrained model

-You can download pretrained models in [google drive](https://drive.google.com/open?id=1eblyuILwbxkJXfIP5QlALW5N_x5xJZhL).
-The car model is related to car.config and the people model is related to people.config.

-## Try Kitti Viewer (Unstable)

-You should use kitti viewer based on pyqt and pyqtgraph to check data before training.

-Before using kitti viewer, you need to modify some file in SparseConvNet because the pretrained model doesn't support SparseConvNet master:
+Before using pretrained model, you need to modify some file in SparseConvNet because the pretrained model doesn't support SparseConvNet master:

 * convolution.py
 ```Python